 new shade tree planting and landscaping with clear sight lines for passive surveillance and public safety

-The project currently undergoing design development in preparation for detailed documentation and it is anticipated that construction works will commence in 2018 following a public tender process.
+The project currently undergoing design development in preparation for detailed documentation and it is anticipated that construction works will commence in late 2018 subject to the outcome of Council's tendering processes.
 You can download plans and view a copy of the latest images below

 The final concept design